reapermunky/Veriduct/README.md

 ## Why?

-Encryption creates ciphertext – which is inherently recognizable and potentially reversible under future conditions (quantum or otherwise).
+Encryption creates ciphertext, which is inherently recognizable and potentially reversible under future conditions (quantum or otherwise).
 Veriduct removes the assumption that files need to be "protected."
 Instead, it makes them **meaningless without instruction**.

-If the key is lost, the data is not merely scrambled - it's **irretrievable** in any semantic form.
+If the key is lost, the data is not merely scrambled, it's **irretrievable** in any semantic form.

 ---